whsky/smarter-than-nate-silver/README.md

 ||Mich.
 St.|4|No

 Hmmmm...that seems to be a lot of No.1 seeds.
-Perhaps they are seeded higher because they are the better team, so we should use this number, right?
+Perhaps they are seeded higher because they are the better team, so we _should_ use this number, right?

 Not exactly, ranking and placing teams in the opening round of the tournament is far more complicated, and even worse, dependent on a panel to decide where each team should rank.

 #A Rank Agnostic Approach

-Why not just ignore the rankings, and mine through historical data to evaluate team performance based solely on boxscore data?
+Why not just ignore the rankings, and mine through historical data to evaluate team performance based solely on player-level data?

+We can then use this game data to predict future matches based on the patterns from historical data.
+Machine Learning techniques like Neural Nets do a great job of finding exactly these type of patterns.
+So let's build a Multilayer Perceptron to take player data from regular season game data to predict the margin of victory (or point spread) of post-season games like the March Madness tournament.

+#Building the Neural Nets

 #What is a point-spread? - Charles K. McNeil wiki (JFK's math teacher)
 #A way of handicapping a lesser team to persuade bets to even-out on both sides